 Antonio Pappano, conductor

 In Nessun dorma.
-The Puccini Album, Jonas Kaufmann performs an aria or duet from every opera of Giacomo Puccini which requires a tenor part, combining the most famous and beloved works to the less known and rare.
+The Puccini Album, Jonas Kaufmann performs an aria or duet from every opera of Giacomo Puccini which requires a tenor part, from the most famous and popular works to less known and rare ones.

 Kaufmann is perhaps one of the most extraordinary cases of our time because, despite his sui generis technique and some defects, knows how to impose himself and how to be appreciated for his beautiful dark timbre and strong personality, which becomes forceful in De Grieux (I refer in particular to Ah!
 Manon mi tradisce) and poetic in Cavaradossi (Recondita armonia), to end with fine delicacy in La Bohème (O soave fanciulla) and Turandot (Non piangere, Liù); this last is perhaps Kaufmann’s highest achievement.
 In Calaf’s next aria, the famous Nessun dorma, the sweetness and the strength of a firm and, if I may say so, unrestrainable singing are mixed in equal measure.
 A nice surprise is Le Villi’s aria, Torna ai felici dì, in which it is particularly remarkable the expression of the long sentence «nel cor io non ho che tristezza e terror», which Kaufmann ends with a cry of fright, while Firenze è come un albero fiorito (Gianni Schicchi) brings a note of liveliness.